 The book Please, My Dear Sir, Let Me Live is a survivor's testimony of Max Safir, with the cooperation of Ewa Wymark.
 It vividly describes Max Safir's journey, as a boy in Kielce through the German Nazi concentration camps — forced-labour camps and extermination camps.
 The book was published in Sweden in 2012.
 In 2016 it was translated into Polish (Wielmożny panie, niech mi pan pozwoli żyć), and two years later into Hebrew.

-Max Safir immigrated to Sweden in 1955.
+Max Safir emigrated from Israel to Sweden in 1955.
 Well into his 80's and 90's, he was visiting schools, confirmation groups and various associations to share his experiences as a warning against xenophobia and antisemitism.

 In recent years Swedish MPs travelled in the tracks of Holocaust and through the eyes of Max Safir, from his birthplace Bodzentyn, childhood in Kielce and the time he spent in the extermination camp Auschwitz-Birkenau.